 - No registration

 Virginia drivers who want to increase their point balance can take a voluntary Virginia Driver Improvement course once every two years.
-If you would like to learn more about these courses click here.
-If you have a pending traffic violation, consult a local Virginia traffic attorney before taking any classes.
+If you have a pending traffic violation, consult an attorney before taking any classes.

 If you have a Virginia driver’s license, your conviction will appear on your record approximately 15-30 days after your court date.
-The same offense will stay on your driving record for 3 to 11 years, depending on the offense.
-For example, a reckless driving conviction stays on your record for 11 years.
-Speeding stays on for 5 years.
-Improper driving stays on your record for only 3 years.
+The same offense will stay on your driving record for three to 11 years, depending on the offense.
+For example, a reckless driving conviction stays on your record for 11 years, speeding stays on for five years, and improper driving stays on your record for only three years.